 Not sure what diaper rash is?

 Diaper rash is a red and bumpy rash on your baby’s bum.
-Sometimes it’s very mild and other times it can become very severe.
-In more extreme cases it can also spread to baby’s legs and lower back and even begin to bleed.
+Sometimes it’s very mild and other times, it can become very severe.
+It can also spread to the baby’s legs and lower back and even bleed in more extreme cases.
 Yikes!
 Luckily, extreme cases are completely avoidable.
-Unfortunately though, diaper rash is something that almost all babies experience at some point or another.
+Unfortunately, though, diaper rash is something that almost all babies experience at some point or another.

 What causes diaper rash?